chamburr/modmail/README.md

 enable the server member intent and the message content intent for the bot to function.

 Then, install Git and Docker on your machine.
-Clone this repository, copy `docker/.env.example` to `docker/.env` and fill in all the configurations.
+Clone this repository, copy `docker/.env.example` to `docker/.env` and fill in all the empty configurations.

 Finally, use the following commands to start ModMail.